HosseinDvz/Python/Deep-Learning/Regression/README.md

 # Regression

-   In this project we are going to explore the fitting and generalization of regression models via simulation without using Python libraries.
-Here, we can see how changing the parameters of our regression model (namely, degree of the polynomial), the number of data points, the quality of data (by adding noise) or adding a regularizer can affect the results.<br/>
+   In this project, we are going to explore the fitting and generalization of regression models via simulation without using Python libraries.
+Here, we can see how changing the parameters of our regression model (namely, degree of the polynomial), the number of data points, the quality of data (by adding noise), or adding a regularizer can affect the results.<br/>

    Suppose that X and Y are both real-valued random variables, where X takes value in (0, 1) and Y depends on X according to: <br/>                                          <p align="center">**Y = cos(2*pi*X) + Z**<br/>